IN CLASS Workshops

 Finding Your Voice: The Monologue

 This skills-building workshop emphasizes self-discovery and personal storytelling through drama-based activities that promote confidence, foster empathy, and amplify student voice.
 Participants will play, reflect, and share as they engage in a variety of creative activations rooted in improvisation, ensemble-building, playwriting, and dramaturgy.
+A perfect way to introduce younger students to the dramatic form or to support senior students as they hone their craft.

 Mark and Ngabo were fantastic and inspiring.
 They brought passion and competency to their instruction.
 And they honoured the lived experience and humanity of all students in the class.